chumaky/datero-docs/docs/clouds/aws/ec2.md

 !!! info "Support modes"
     Datero product is free, but by default it comes with no support.
     Our team provides paid support plans.
-    Details on available plans could be found on our [website](https://datero.tech).
+    Details on available plans could be found on our [website :octicons-tab-external-16:](https://datero.tech){: target="_blank" rel="noopener noreferrer" }.

     As a benefit, if you install Datero from AWS Marketplace, you get a free support for 30 days.
     This is a great way to test Datero and have a help from the team if needed.